radding/django-event-system/README.md

 *Note:* Do not call `Event.Dispatch` inside of a hook function.
 If you do, the event will be dispatched twice!

 ## Testing
-If you would like to test that certain events are raised during the course of your unit tests, django-events provide several utilies to make that easier.
+If you would like to test that certain events are raised during the course of your unit tests, django-event-system provide several utilies to make that easier.

 ### `Dispatcher.MocksDispatch` decorator
 This decorator mocks and puts the Dispatcher into a test mode.
 In  side this environment, you are able to use a function like `Dispatcher.Expect()`.